Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    **type:** String, optional, default = Laminar

-   Specifies which turbulence model to use, by default ``Laminar`` is chosen (effectively no turbulence model).
+   Specifies which turbulence model to use, by default "Laminar" is chosen (effectively no turbulence model).
-   Currently the only turbulence model is ``Smagorinsky``
+   Currently the only turbulence model is "Smagorinsky"

 .. input_param:: Smagorinsky_coeffs.Cs

    **type:** Real, optional, default = 0.135

-   Specifies the coefficient used in the Smagorinsky turbulence model.
+   Specifies the coefficient used in the `Smagorinsky` turbulence model.

 Section: ``ABL``
 ~~~~~~~~~~~~~~~~~~~~~~~